MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Redirect traffic between Azure and Azure Stack

-You can configure manual or automatic switching of your Web app traffic switching between Azure and Azure Stack.
+You can configure manual or automatic switching of your web app traffic switching between Azure and Azure Stack.

 ### Configure manual switching between Azure and Azure Stack

-When your Web site reaches the thresholds that you configure, you'll receive an alert.
+When your web site reaches the thresholds that you configure, you'll receive an alert.
 Use the following steps to manually redirect traffic to Azure.

 1. In the Azure portal, select your Traffic Manager profile.